How to promote your group

 Handshake

-Introduce your group while most people are keen to support groups, it’s important to clearly outline who you are and what you are doing.
+Introduce your group while most people are very supportive, it’s important to clearly outline who you are and what you are doing.
+We’ve created templates to help you explain the CRISP and your group: CRISP introduction letter | Community noticeboard letter | Group intro events

 Using Canva